Tensaisenshi/DnD-5th-Edition-Pt-Br/README.md

 ### Installation

-The translation is available in the Add-on Modules list to install with the name `Translation: Brazilian Portuguese for [D&D 5e]`.
+The translation is available in the Add-on Modules list to install with the name `Brazilian Portuguese for [D&D 5e]`.

 #### Manifest Installation